-Meeting new people is always fun, and bodyworkers tend to be the nicest people!
-However, just to make sure you don't find yourself in an awkward, or even unsafe, situation we would like to offer a few tips for your utmost safety and benefit of this site.
+Body-workers tend to be the nicest people!
+However, just to make sure you don't find yourself in an awkward, or even unsafe, situation we would like to offer a few tips for your utmost safety and benefit of our site.

-- If a member becomes annoying you can easily block them (via the
+- If a member becomes annoying you can simply block them (via the

 - If a member sends you an inappropriate message, we have a copy as evidence and we can close their account.